04burhanuddin/my-shell/README.md

 ![my terminal](/assets/theme-2.png)
 *Using colors from [Solarized Osaka](https://github.com/craftzdog/solarized-osaka.nvim)*

-Ini tema **Terminal** saya yang berjaan pada OS **Arch Linux**.
-Ya **Terminal**, ini tempat tinggal saya, dimana semua aktifitas saya lakukan di sini dalam mengoperasikan **Arch Linux**, Maka dari itu saya perlu terminal yang membuat saya nyaman untuk menggunakannya dan di bawah ini beberapa **Tech Stack** yang saya gunakan untuk mendukung produktivitas saya. sebelumnya saya menggunakan tema **Powerlevel10k** lalu kemudian saya menambahkan tema baru lagi dengan costum tema menggunakan **Oh My Posh** dan ini tema terakhir yang saya gunakan dan mungkin kedepannya saya akan membuat costume tema yang baru dan update di repository ini.
+This is my **Terminal** theme that runs on **Arch Linux** OS.
+Yes **Terminal**, this is my residence, where all my activities are done here in operating **Arch Linux**, therefore I need a terminal that makes me comfortable to use it and below are some **Tech Stack** that I use to support my productivity. previously I used the **Powerlevel10k** theme and then I added another new theme with a costum theme using **Oh My Posh** and this is the last theme I used and maybe in the future I will make a new costume theme and update it in this repository.

 **Tech Stack**
 - ***Required** [Nerd Font](https://www.nerdfonts.com/#features), I use JetBrainsMono Nerd Font and MesloLG Nerd Font